kovalensue/pg_project_template/README.md

 ### psql

-> Don't bother if you are using sqitch in docker - as mentioned in [sqitch documentation](https://sqitch.org/docs/manual/sqitchtutorial/#on-target) psql is already included in the sqitch container ;-)
+> Don't bother if you are using sqitch in docker - as mentioned in [sqitch documentation](https://sqitch.org/docs/manual/sqitchtutorial) psql is already included in the sqitch container ;-)

 Install psql client to execute migrations, on Debian based distros you can use `sudo apt install postgresql-client`

 ## Project structure

+> :warning: WORK IN PROGRESS

 To init sqitch use: